BI-Library/excluding-items-without-cover-from-coverflow/README.md

     [% END %]
 });
 ```

+## Step 4 - Confirming code injection
+In order to immediately check whether our code injection worked, we visited the Coverflow plugin configuration page (Home > Tools > Plugins > CoverFlow plugin > Actions > Configure), pressed Save, and then did a hard refresh on the page.

 Note that this code will likely be overwritten by any future updates to the Coverflow plugin and will need to be reinserted.